PratyushGuptaIsMe/shooting-game/README.md

 - Add backgrounds and start using backgrounds class.

-- Change the player bullet to a actual bullet.

 - Possibly add some contrast between enemies.

-- Maybe get new fonts.

 - Add particles and utilize them in player gun, blood, collisions, etc